zorawar1090/chat-28-client/README.md

 # chat-28-server
-Individual project - Chat app server built with node, express, sequelize, server-sent-events and postgreSQL
+Individual project - Chat app client built with react and redux.

 ## What can it do?
 -   The app initially displays a channel list, a channel form to add a channel and an input field to submit the username.